Q: I am playing on PC, how do I get full screen?

 Q: At what point in the single player game do I get to create my own custom arsenals?

 A: At the beginning of Chapter 3 you will receive your first arsenal case and access to Mac’s Shop.
-Mission 22: Abundance of Memory if the final mission of Chapter 2.
-[EDIT: This will be changed for the 2017 rerelease, allowing you custom arsenals right from the start.]
+Mission 22: Abundance of Memory is the final mission of Chapter 2.

 Q: How many arsenal cases can you have?

 Q: How many identical skills can I use in a single case?

 A: A maximum of 3 of the same skill can be placed into an arsenal.
 The only exception is for Aura Particles.
 You can have as many or as few as you’d like in an arsenal.

 Q: Can I revive my teammate if they die while in a battle?

 A: Yes, you can do this with either an NPC teammate (single player mode) or an Xbox Live teammate.
 Hover over their body, much like a skill orb, and select an empty face button on the Xbox controller to capture them.
 You may also choose to overwrite a skill if all of your buttons have a skill assigned to them already.
 After capturing them press the same button again to bring them back to life with 50% of their previous maximum health.